Minimal length: A source of quantum non-locality: Quantum entanglement production

 where $j=1,2,3$, one easily reaches

 yielding

 Therefore, $|-P\rangle$ consists of eigenstates of canonical momentum with eigenvalues $-\mathcal{P}_j$.

 At this step, consider a two-particle system whose total momentum in the presence of minimal length (or equally, the total generalized momentum) is zero so that $P_1=-P_2\equiv P$ and they are moving along an arbitrary direction (such as the $x$ axis).
 Clearly, the momentum state $|P,-P\rangle$ indicates that the outcome of measuring $P_i$ is completely predictable.
-Interestingly enough, the generalized momentum conservation ($\sum_{j=1}^{j=2} P_j=0$) in the $\hat{P}$-space also inspires the canonical momentum conservation ($\sum_{j=1}^{j=2} p_j=$0) generating the $p_1=-p_2$ condition.
-Accordingly, if purely quantum mechanical momentum measurements are employed (or equally, the $|p\rangle$ space is focused on), then Eqs.~(\ref{22}) and~(\ref{29}) lead us to the state

-apart from a normalization constant.
-It unveils a novel quantum non-locality that exposes itself in the canonical momentum space.
-Therefore, the existence of minimal length seems capable to generate quantum non-locality.
+Now, bearing Eqs.~(\ref{22}) and~(\ref{29}) in mind, one may generally write